These articles were submitted by students in Professor Mo Krochmal’s Fall Semester 2020 News Writing class.

 “Honestly, I’m afraid.
 I don’t know how to feel about Trump or Biden.
 I feel very weird about voting.
 I just feel scared for the well-being of our country,” said Donnetta Greene, a 20-year-old Union County College student from Elizabeth, N.J., in a recent interview about the upcoming election.

-For the past four weeks, Instagram influencers like this, compiled by, “theconversation.com” and campaigns such as Rock The Vote are reaching out to young voters to register and vote on Nov.
+For the past four weeks, Instagram influencers, like in this compilation by “theconversation.com,” and campaigns such as Rock The Vote, are reaching out to young voters to register and vote on Nov.
 3. More than 15 million Americans have turned 18 since the last presidential election, reports Harvard University’s Kennedy School Institute of Politics youth poll for the 2020 election.
 Some 63% of respondents confirmed that they “definitely will be voting.”

 People born after 1996, known as “Generation Z,” seem more interested in voting, mainly because of issues involving America’s current social climate, not the candidates, according to a news report by radio station KMOX in St. Louis.